brianmichaelanderson/QueueBoard/README.md

 - Swagger / OpenAPI
  - Swagger / OpenAPI

 ETag / optimistic concurrency: API returns an `ETag` header and includes `rowVersion` in DTO responses.
 Clients may use `If-Match` headers or include `RowVersion` in update bodies to perform optimistic concurrency checks.
-See `docs/etag.md` for examples and curl snippets.
+See `docs/etag.md` and `docs/agents.md` for examples and curl snippets.

 Swagger UI: When running the API locally or via Docker Compose (Development environment), the Swagger UI is available at http://localhost:8080/swagger.
 The `api` service is configured to run in Development to enable the Swagger UI during local development.